rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 Jesus said to her, Woman, why are you weeping?
 Whom are you seeking?
 Supposing him to be the gardener, she said to him, Sir, if you have carried him away, tell me where you have laid him, and I will take him away. ^2015

 Jesus said to her, Mary.
-She turned and said to him in Aramaic, Rabboni! ( which means Teacher ). ^2016
+She turned and said to him in Aramaic, Rabboni! (which means Teacher). ^2016

-Jesus said to her, Do not cling to me, for I have not yet ascended to the Father; but go to my brothers and say to them, I am ascending to my Father and your Father, to my God and your God. ^2017
+Jesus said to her, Do not cling to me, for I have not yet ascended to the Father; but go to my brothers and say to them, 'I am ascending to my Father and your Father, to my God and your God.' ^2017

-Mary Magdalene went and announced to the disciples, I have seen the Lord — and that he had said these things to her. ^2018
+Mary Magdalene went and announced to the disciples, I have seen the Lord--and that he had said these things to her. ^2018

 On the evening of that day, the first day of the week, the doors being locked where the disciples were for fear of the Jews, Jesus came and stood among them and said to them, Peace be with you. ^2019